awonak/UncertaintyGo/README.md

 🌊 **[8 △ LFOs](lfo/)**

-Eight triangle LFOs, each twice the period of the last.
+Eight triangle LFOs, each roughly twice the period of the last.
 The cv input will nudge the LFO speed a little bit.
 The first output can reach a max frequency of about 1hz, while the last output will take about 4 minutes to complete a full cycle.
+The LFOs are not in sync and each will drift over time, creating a bit of... uncertainty.

 Demo video: [https://youtu.be/o0pNMU3wgn0](https://youtu.be/o0pNMU3wgn0)